Why traceability is critical to food manufacturers

 - How consumer demands are changing expectations from food companies

 - Why traceability is no longer just about food safety

 Associate Director of New Venture Creation at the University of Guelph

-In her current role as Associate Director of New Venture Creation in the Research Innovation Office at the University of Guelph, Dana’s team enables Canada's smartest agri-food minds to transform their insights into commercial value that grows the economy and enhances Canada's international reputation as a place where great ideas and safe food are abundant.
+In her current role Dana enables Canada's smartest agri-food minds to transform their insights into commercial value that grows the economy and enhances Canada's international reputation as a place where great ideas and safe food are abundant.
 In 2017, Dana was recognized as a Canada’s Most Powerful Women: Top 100 Award Winner in the Trailblazers and Trendsetters category.

 Solutions Architect, SYSPRO Canada

-Mike brings years of valuable expertise and demonstrated experience of the food production industry to SYSPRO Canada, strengthening our customer base in the industry.
-He also brings along with him a strong consulting background skilled in Requirements Analysis, Enterprise Software, Systems Engineering, Team Building, and Software Development Life Cycle (SDLC).
-Mike leverages his skillset as well as his ability to perform C-Level business requirements analysis through to implementation of plant floor manufacturing execution systems to design optimized business solutions for customers.
+Mike brings years of expertise in the food production industry.
+He has a strong consulting background in Requirements Analysis, Enterprise Software, Systems Engineering and Software Development Life Cycle (SDLC).
+Mike works closely with customers to design optimized business solutions for customers, from business requirements analysis through to implementation of plant floor manufacturing execution systems.